 'Success' can mean so many things.

-Today (in 2021) I enjoy what could be called a 'minimalist nomadic life' and enjoy the opportunities and experiences I continue to have.
-While I did try teaching golf at a club in Spain for a few months, I didn't feel as engaged in it as I should have been, and felt that my service to people that came for lessons, to be a little disingenuous.
-I ended that endeavour and have been seeking new directions in life ever since.
+Today (in 2022) I'm living a minimalistic and nomadic life, gaining new experiences and abilities.
+While I did try teaching golf at a club in Spain for a few months, I didn't feel as engaged in it as I should have been.
+I ended that endeavour and continue to seek new direction.